 The collection of ORCID iDs from corresponding authors is now part of the submission process of this journal.
 If you already have an ORCID iD you will be asked to associate that to your submission during the online submission process.
 We also strongly encourage all co-authors to link their ORCID ID to their accounts in our online peer review platforms.
 It takes seconds to do: click the link when prompted, sign into your ORCID account and our systems are automatically updated.
 Your ORCID iD will become part of your accepted publication’s metadata, making your work attributable to you and only you.
 Your ORCID iD is published with your article so that fellow researchers reading your work can link to your ORCID profile and from there link to your other publications.

-Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Media International Australia editorial office as follows:
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Media International Australia Chief Editor: